 Residents of the Hillside-Quadra, Oaklands, and North Park neighbourhoods in Victoria, BC have been without a community library branch for far too long.
 They deserve access to the valuable resources that a local library provides including books and other materials, meeting rooms, classes, storytime for kids, and a serving as a community hub.
 I served as a member of the organizing committee for this campaign.

 The Black Fish is an international community united in its aim to end illegal and destructive fishing practices and safeguard a future for the plentiful species in our oceans.
 Its approach brings together people and the benefits of modern technology to protect the oceans through civil fisheries monitoring.
 I served as the lead researcher of this organization from 2013 to 2018.

 A marine conservation organization dedicated to mobilizing and empowering local communities, citizen scientists, and campaign groups to end the destruction of habitat and species in the world’s oceans; through science, education, conservation and action!
 One of the major goals of Fin Fighters is to make the UK fin free by 2023.
 I helped found and develop the strategy of this organization.

-The Sea Shepherd Conservation Society is a marine conservation organization that uses innovative direct-action tactics to investigate, document, and take action when necessary to expose and confront illegal activities on the high seas.
+The Sea Shepherd Conservation Society is a marine conservation organization that uses innovative direct-action tactics to investigate, document, and take action to expose and confront illegal activities on the high seas.

 In 2015 the Sea Shepherd Conservation Society was awarded €8.3 million by the Dutch Post Code Lottery, for the purchase of a custom-build, high-speed,long-range, Antarctic patrol vessel.
-I served as the lead author of this grant.
+I was the lead author of this grant.